 We applaud ONC for emphasizing the idea of partnerships between individuals and health care providers in the pursuit of better health.
-As the Roadmap notes, too often in health care, patients are passive recipients of health care services, rather than active and equal partners with care providers in the pursuit of better health and care.
-Moving toward these kinds of relationships will require significant cultural changes among both patients and providers.
-CPeH is eager to work with providers, government, payers, and health IT developers in supporting and empowering individuals in this manner.
+As the Roadmap notes, too often in health care, patients are passive recipients of health care services rather than active and equal partners with care providers in the pursuit of better health and care.
+Moving toward these kinds of partnerships will require significant cultural changes among both patients and providers.
+CPeH is eager to work with providers, government, payers and health IT developers in supporting and empowering individuals in this manner.

 In the execution of the Roadmap's goals, we encourage providers to view patient engagement not as a static concept, but rather a dynamic process.
 Not all individuals will be engaged in the same way, and the same individual might need different engagement strategies at different points in her life.
-In support of this idea, the National Partnership for Women & Families identified seven strategies to engage patients and families across different stages of their health in its 2014 survey.9 It finds, for instance, that individuals may be first attracted to online access by convenience features, such as appointment scheduling or bill payment, and using these features may make consumer more comfortable with utilizing more robust features in the future.
+In support of this idea, the National Partnership for Women & Families identified seven strategies to engage patients and families across different stages of their health in its 2014 survey.12 It finds, for instance, that some individuals may be first attracted to online access by convenience features, such as appointment scheduling or bill payment, and using these features may make them more comfortable with utilizing more robust features in the future.
 As we work collectively to strengthen partnerships between patients and providers, we offer this consideration as a key to success.

-To achieve true transformation, collaboration and partnership with patients and families must take place at all levels of care (i.e., point of care, practice redesign, and governance/oversight).
-Although section C outlines several important actions that can be taken to engage and empower consumers, we encourage ONC to add a Call to Action across the ten-year trajectory explicitly encouraging the robust and meaningful participation of individuals, patients, caregivers, and consumer advocates in the evolution of nationwide coordinated governance.
+To achieve true transformation, collaboration and partnership with patients and families must take place at all levels of care (i.e., point of care, practice redesign and governance/oversight).
+Although section C outlines several important actions that can be taken to engage and empower consumers, we encourage ONC to add a Call to Action across the ten-year trajectory explicitly encouraging the robust and meaningful participation of individuals, patients, caregivers and consumer advocates in the evolution of nationwide coordinated governance.
 We point out that a specific Call to Action for providers to participate in governance was included in D1.1, and we urge ONC to include a similar recognition for individuals.

 C1.
-Culture change for individuals, including demanding and using their health information

-We wholeheartedly agree that providing electronic access to health information is fundamental to individuals' ability to cultivate meaningful, active partnerships with their providers (C1.1, C1.2).
-However, individuals and their caregivers do not need to demand access to their health information; they have this right under HIPAA.
-Additionally, the current language regarding individual demand - while undoubtedly enthusiastic and proactive - may inadvertently impair the partnerships we are trying to build between patients and health care providers.
+Culture change for individuals, including demanding and using their health information current language regarding individual demand - while undoubtedly enthusiastic and proactive - could inadvertently impair the partnerships we are trying to build between patients and health care providers.
 We encourage ONC to focus on ensuring that a majority of individuals and their caregivers actively use electronic health information in a format they can use in 2015-2017, and increasing further the proportion of individuals and caregivers who actively use electronic access to their health information in 2018-2020.